Attachment and Mental Health: Understanding Attachment Disorders

 "For many [people with] borderline, 'out of sight, out of mind' is an excruciatingly real truism.
 Panic sets in when [they are] separated from a loved one because the separation feels permanent," says Jerold J. Kreisman, "Although the [person] may not be consciously aware of this dilemma, [they] frequently place a friend or relation in a no-win situation in which the other person is condemned no matter which way [they] go.”

-In attachment-based therapy, you create strategies to grow a healthy pattern of attachment with those close to you.
+In attachment-based therapy, you create strategies to develop healthy attachment patterns with those close to you.
 Under the safe guidance of a professional therapist, you can examine the fearful or confusing thoughts that arise in your relationship and learn how to understand them.
-During therapy sessions, you most likely will develop a plan to help your change your behaviors to feel good about yourself and improve your communication with your significant other.
+During therapy sessions, you will most likely develop a plan to help change your behaviors to feel good about yourself and improve your communication with your significant other.

 Takeaway